audungk/coding-standards/objc/README.md

 When possible, always turn on "Treat Warnings as Errors" in the target's Build Settings and enable as many [additional warnings](http://boredzo.org/blog/archives/2009-11-07/warnings) as possible.
 If you need to ignore a specific warning, use [Clang's pragma feature](http://clang.llvm.org/docs/UsersManual.html#controlling-diagnostics-via-pragmas).

 ## 3rd-party libraries

+You are free to choose the 3rd-party libraries you require, however there are some things that should be mentioned for some of the more popular

 ### AFNetworking